 Covid-19: Mumbai police deploys drones in Dharavi and Worli

-Mumbai, Apr 14: Mumbai Police on Tuesday have deployed drones for surveillance in COVID-19 hotspot areas of Dharavi and Worli.
+Mumbai, Apr 14: Mumbai Police on Tuesday have deployed drones for surveillance in Covid-19 hotspot areas of Dharavi and Worli.

 Maharashtra Home Minister Anil Deshmukh said, "These drones are being used to spread awareness about social distancing and for surveillance."